libdynd/dynd-python/BUILD_INSTALL.md

 Linux
 -----

-Execute the following commands from the blaze folder, which is the root of the project (Replace RelWithDebInfo with Release if doing a release build that doesn't need debug info):
+Execute the following commands from the dynd-python folder, which is the root of the project (Replace RelWithDebInfo with Release if doing a release build that doesn't need debug info):